haseebazeem15/gifImageView/README.md

 ## Demo
 ![alt text](https://github.com/haseebazeem15/gifImageView/blob/master/ezgif-3-3a03e164f61a.gif)

+## Minimum API LEVEL
+GifImageView is compatible with API LEVEL 21 or above.

 ## Installation

-Use [jitpack](https://jitpack.io) in your build.gradle file to install GifImageView.
+1) Use [jitpack](https://jitpack.io) in your build.gradle file to install GifImageView.

 ```bash
 allprojects {